mgiuffrida/docs/app/1.0/docs/devguide/registering-elements.md

 -   `created` callback.
--   Local DOM initialized (This means that **local DOM** children are created, their property values are set as specified in the template, and `ready` has been called on them).
+-   Local DOM initialized (This means that **local DOM** children are created, their property values are set as specified in the template, and `ready` has been called on them if their prototypes have already been registered).
 -   `ready` callback.
 -   [`factoryImpl` callback](#custom-constructor).
 -   `attached` callback.